 Figure 1.14 shows the expected noise couplings from each position sensor used in this control to longitudinal displacement of th TM.
 The considered noise sources are GAS-LVDTs, BF-LVDTs, and the optical sensors at TM level.
 In this simulation, it is assumed that there is no difference between the suspension position and the center of mass and thus no couplings from other DoF vibration due to mechanical asymmetry, as described above.
-The BF-LVDT, OSEM sensor, optical lever have $10^{-8} \text{ m//Hz}$ , $10^{-9} \text{ m//Hz}$ , and $10^{-7} \text{ rad//Hz}$ for their noise level in the band of target gravitational waves, respectively.
+The BF-LVDT, OSEM sensor, optical lever have 10^{-8} m/ $\sqrt{\rm Hz}$, 10^{-9} m/ $\sqrt{\rm Hz}$, and 10^{-7} rad/ $\sqrt{\rm Hz}$ for their noise level in the band of target gravitational waves, respectively.
 The displacement noise of the TM caused by the IM-OSEMs and optical sensors are much larger than the required level as shown in the plot.
 Thence the control with the OSEMs and the optical sensors should be excluded or modified in the observation phase.
 The control noise from BF-LVDT also violates the requirement at 11 Hz.
 Since the peak at 11 Hz is comes from a resonant vibration of the TM in vertical direction, the servos by BF-LVDTs and OSEMs are to be opened in vertical DoF, in the observation phase.

 Table 1.2 shows the expected residual RMS values after the suspension system gets steady state.
 According to this table, all the simulated results meet the requirements for the calm down-phase controls.
 These predicted RMS values depend on mechanical Q factors of the resonant peaks, which have large uncertainty in this simulation.
 However, the actual mechanical Q factors of the KAGRA-SAS are either comparable with or lower than these predictions, comparing to the previous measurements.
 Thence the residual values of the actual suspension system is expected to be lower than the RMS.
 About yaw motion, this simulation does not include the prediction of its RMS, since predicting the precise yaw motion needs to consider asymmetry of the mechanical suspension system.
-There is also no detailed information about the asymmetry of the seismic noise is much larger than that of the KAGRA site, its measured residual RMS of yaw motion was 40 $\mu$ rad.
-Following these experiments, the amplitude of the residual yaw motion is expected to be lower than 40 $\mu$ rad unless the suspension system has much asymmetries.
+There is also no detailed information about the asymmetry of the KAGRA-SAS.
+According to previous measurement which was done at TAMA site, where the magnitude of the seismic noise is much larger than that of the KAGRA site, its measured residual RMS of yaw motion was 40 μ rad.
+Following these experiments, the amplitude of the residual yaw motion is expected to be lower than 40 μ rad unless the suspension system has much asymmetries.

-d velocity
+displacement velocity

-Item longitudinal $[\mu m]$ vertical $[\mu m]$ pitch [ $\mu$ rad] longitudinal $[\mu m/s]$
+Item longitudinal $[\mu m]$ vertical $[\mu m]$ pitch [μ rad] longitudinal $[\mu m/s]$

 Residual RMS 2.6 3.0 16.9 7.4